IS MY COLLEGE CHILD COVERED UNDER MY AUTOMOBILE INSURANCE?

 3. Your daughter is riding in her college boyfriend’s car.
 Her boyfriend forgot to pay his insurance premiums for the last 4 months and his insurer has cancelled the policy.
 They are hit by a drunk driver who runs a red light, and your daughter is injured needing emergency medical attention.

-The amount of automobile insurance benefits available to your son or daughter in the above situations can vary dramatically depending on whether your child owns his or her own automobile registered in MN, or if they are covered under your automobile insurance.
+Whether your son or daughter is entitled to automobile insurance benefits in the above situations can vary dramatically depending on whether your child owns his or her own automobile registered in MN, or if they are covered under your automobile insurance.
 For example, if your child owns his or her own automobile registered in Minnesota, they would be entitled to the following under Minnesota law:

 2. In the second scenario, you son would have access to no-fault benefits as described, as well a potentially underinsured motorist coverage.
 In other words, if the friend’s liability insurance were not enough to compensate him for his injuries, your son would have access to underinsured motorist benefits under his auto insurance policy.